Finding self-similar behavior in quantum many-body dynamics via persistent homology: Conclusions

 Describing the wrapping of finite-size homology classes into a finite volume, by means of a packing relation we argued that self-similarity in persistent homology observables reflects the geometry at hand.
 Further exploring the relation between such geometric effects and conserved quantities associated to transport processes at nonthermal fixed points would be interesting, but lies outside the scope of this work.

 Of particular relevance in the proposed persistent homology ansatz is the filtration function to generate point clouds from individual field configurations.
 We showed that already a simple variant such as the amplitude of the complex-valued fields can give rise to interesting observations.
+It is a feature of our analysis that the information on phase windings around vortex nuclei is not necessary in order to show the existence of further dynamical components beyond vortices.
 Nonetheless, we want to stress that at this point of the analysis scheme an immense freedom of choice exists, rendering the persistent homology ansatz highly flexible.

+Also without such a filtration procedure the proposed methods can be applied to for instance point vortex models.
 Surpassing the present work, one does in principle not need a lattice to construct persistent homology groups.
 Even for fields with an arbitrary smooth and triangulable manifold as their domain there exist multifarious ways to construct persistent homology groups \cite{edelsbrunner2010computational}.

-Many interesting further applications of persistent homology to quantum dynamics exist.
+Myriad of interesting further applications of persistent homology within QFT exist.
 With regard to the recent experimental progress in handling ultracold quantum gases to simulate quantum dynamics \cite{Prufer:2018hto, Erne:2018gmz, Prufer:2019kak}: What can we learn from a thorough persistent homology analysis of experimental data, including the investigation of different filtration functions?
 Can relative homology groups give new geometrical insights into the relevant physical processes?

 Certainly, paths to illuminate also include analytics.
-For different types of random fields statistical statements could be made \cite{adler2010}, and by means of integral geometry techniques predictions for alpha complexes of a class of random point clouds have been derived \cite{edelsbrunner_nikitenko_reitzner_2017}.
+Inter alia, for different types of random fields statistical statements could be made \cite{adler2010}, and by means of integral geometry techniques predictions for alpha complexes of a class of random point clouds have been derived \cite{edelsbrunner_nikitenko_reitzner_2017}.
 Using similar methods, is it possible to obtain analytic predictions for alpha complexes and their persistent homology in the context of quantum fields and path integrals?

-The present exploratory investigations demonstrate a promising approach to understand emergent structures far from equilibrium beyond the language of correlation functions via geometry and topology, providing a first step on the route of introducing persistent homology observables to quantum dynamics.
+Given the present study, we believe to have found a promising machinery to understand emergent connectivity and clustering structures far from equilibrium beyond the language of correlation functions via geometry and topology, providing a first step on the route of introducing persistent homology observables to QFT.